Board of Directors

 Interested in applying?

-To apply, email your resume to firstname.lastname@example.org.
-Or drop by the ReStore and Affiliate Office located at 5605 Sunshine Coast Highway to deliver your resume in person.
+To apply, send a copy of your resume to email@example.com or drop by the ReStore and Affiliate Office located at 5605 Sunshine Coast Highway to deliver your resume in person.

 Need to know more?